 History at CBINS

-Build an awareness of what the past through exploring:
+Build an awareness of the past through exploring:

-Implementation – We implement this by planning a cycle of lessons, learning experiences and meaningful play which builds on prior historical knowledge and understanding in order to meet and go beyond national expectations as outlined in the EYFS and KS1 curricula.
-Children learn to become historians through: play and exploration; discussion and talk with peers and knowledgeable adults; asking and answering relevant historical questions; investigating and understanding relevant sources; quality first teaching and demonstrate an emerging perception and judgement.
-Crucial to this is a rich learning environment to support the teaching and understanding of past events and encourages children to use and apply historical language.
+Implementation – We implement our History curriculum by planning lessons that utilise metacognitive strategies to build on prior knowledge and develop a deeper understanding in historical concepts and disciplines meaning learning meets and goes beyond national expectations as outlined in the EYFS and KS1 curricula.
+Children begin to learn about British monarchs in Year 1, and build upon their knowledge of monarchy in British society throughout the curriculum, looking at the reigns of significant monarchs such as Henry III, Henry VIII and Elizabeth I. Children learn to become historians through: play and exploration; discussion and talk with peers and knowledgeable adults; asking and answering relevant historical questions; investigating and understanding relevant sources and quality first teaching which all enables them to demonstrate their emerging perception and judgement of history.
+Crucial to the implementation of our History curriculum is providing a rich learning environment to support the teaching and understanding of past events and encouraging children to use and apply historical language.

 Support and challenge